Ajuwin/IPL-2024-Cricket-Analytics/README.md

 ### Steps to Run

-1. Start Hadoop services: `start-dfs.sh && start-yarn.sh`
+1. Start Hadoop services (if using Hadoop): `start-dfs.sh && start-yarn.sh`
-2. Load data into Hadoop: `hdfs dfs -put local_file_path /hadoop_directory`
+2. Load data into Hadoop (if applicable): `hdfs dfs -put local_file_path /hadoop_directory` If Hadoop is not used, update the file path in the scripts to read from the local file system instead.
 3. Run Jupyter Notebook: `jupyter notebook`
 4. Execute analysis notebooks to generate insights

-## Contributing

-Feel free to fork the repo, open issues, or submit pull requests for improvements.